Professor Michael O'Neill

 - O'Neill, Michael.
 (2009).
 'Beautiful but Ideal': Intertextual Relations between Letitia Elizabeth Landon and Percy Bysshe Shelley.
 In Fellow Romantics: Male and Female British Writers, 1790-1835.
 Lau, Beth.
 Farnham: Ashgate.
 211-229.

 - O'Neill, Michael.
 (2009).
 'Fond of What He’s Crapping On’ Movement Poetry and Romanticism.
 In The Movement Reconsidered: Essays on Larkin, Amis, Gunn, Davie, and Their Contemporaries.
 Leader, Zachary.
-Oxford: Oxford UP.
+Oxford: Oxford University Press.
 270-291.

 - Heys, Alistair. & Kostadinova, Vitana.
 (2009).
 'In the Sea of Life Enisled’ Byron and Arnold, in Byron and the Isles of Imagination: A Romantic Chart, ed.
 Alistair Heys and Vitana Kostadinova (Plovdiv: Plovdiv University Press, 2009), 66-86.
 In Byron and the Isles of Imagination: A Romantic Chart.
 Plovdiv: Plovdiv UP.
 66-86.